dzeppelin/abzh423/README.md

 ### A bit about me
-I am engineer based in Kazakstan.
+I am in the apprenticeship stage, I like to work with low-level things such as systems programming, electrical and computer engineering.

 ---